What is the Best Keyword Research Tool For You? [Free & Premium]

 5 or 6 domains is easy if you're not doing anything more than guest posting.
 And if your content is better written, better looking, or better optimized for the viewer, you won't even need referring domains or a high domain rating.
 Google will just rank you.

-This is why I don't rely on keyword difficulty scores.
+This is why I don't rely on KD scores.
 No matter how smart software is right now, humans are still the greatest pattern recognition systems on the planet.
-And at the time of writing, free keyword research tools don't provide all of the data points needed to make smart, informed decisions.
+And at the time of writing, the best keyword research tools listed that are also free, don't provide all of the data points needed to make smart, informed decisions.

 Going with a free tool could be crippling your business.
 So the question is not about who can afford a premium keyword research tool.
 The question is: “Who can't afford a premium research tool?”